 To study the variations in China’s internal and external propaganda, I use the platform where the propaganda content is disseminated and the language in which the propaganda is written as the criteria to discern the difference between internal and external propaganda.
 For the platform, prior research, as mentioned above, has detailed the difference between the user behaviors on Weibo and Twitter.
 As for language, disseminating propaganda in the “common tongue” used by the target audience is widely documented in the literature as a common practice to increase efficiency and effectiveness (Stanley 2015; Jowett & O’Donnell 2018).
 I hence constructed three datasets with Weibo posts and tweets in simplified Chinese, English, and traditional Chinese from Xinhua News Agency, People’s Daily, and China News Service (CNS).
 For the sake of brevity and clarity, this paper will hereafter address these three news agencies together as the “propaganda group”.

 Due to the restriction of cross-GFW mobility mentioned above, the Weibo posts in simplified Chinese can be viewed as propaganda that targets users born and still live in Mainland China, i.e., internal propaganda.
-The English tweets on Twitter, on the other hand, targets the non-Chinese speaking foreign audience capable of reading English, i.e., external propaganda in English.
+The English tweets on Twitter, on the other hand, targets\ the non-Chinese speaking foreign audience capable of reading English, i.e., external propaganda in English.
 The tweets in traditional Chinese target four types of ethnic Chinese audiences who can access information outside the GFW, i.e., external propaganda in traditional Chinese.
 The four subtypes of the audience in this group including

 Chinese citizens born in the Mainland but currently live outside the Mainland